autodistill/autodistill/docs/image-loading.md

 The following models support the `load_image` function.
 The `PIL` and `cv2` states to what format `load_image` will convert your image (if necessary) to pass your image into a model.

-- AltCLIP
+- AltCLIP: PIL
-- CLIP
+- CLIP: PIL
-- Grounding DINO
+- Grounding DINO: cv2
-- MetaCLIP
+- MetaCLIP: PIL
-- RemoteCLIP
+- RemoteCLIP: PIL
-- Transformers
+- Transformers: PIL
 - SAM HQ: cv2
 - Segment Anything: cv2
 - DETIC: PIL